Instruments for success

 • How to approach the SAT and ACT

-• Career paths both in and connected to the field of music
+• Career paths both in and connected to the field of music from a wide array of guest speakers.

 Participation is limited to 30 students.
 Students who meet attendance and participation requirements are eligible to receive a stipend of up to $200!